If you are an outdoor adventure-seeking traveler going to Oahu, then you are probably wondering where to find the best waterfall hikes.

-The Kapena Falls are located a few steps from the Pali Highway and are considered to be one of Oahu’s most accessible waterfalls.
-This one is a great option for those of you that have kids, as its a very easy hike.
+Kapena Falls is located a few steps from the Pali Highway and are considered to be one of Oahu’s most accessible waterfalls.
+This one is a great option for those of you that have kids, as it’s a very easy hike.

 The hike is about 0.5 miles long round trip and offers beautiful views.
 You can literally see the waterfall a few minutes into the hike since it’s so short.

 The trail will lead you to the pool’s edge which gives a view of the 20-foot waterfall.